Notes on the Geography of Burma / Myanmar: Moulmein / Mawlamyine

 Buddhist nuns grace an otherwise grim street scene.

 Firewood for sale.
-The hand-size bundle is just enough to cook one meal, and suggests a community that can only afford to buy fuelwood one meal at a time.
+The hand-size bundle is just enough to cook one meal.

 One source of local income: an Indian girl using a hammer to break coconuts--hundreds of coconuts, mountains of coconuts.